Blotre/blotre/README.md

 > Perfect #996515 toast once again, thanks Blot’re!!!

-> I adopted Blot’re early one when I saw that other cool people liked it too.
-But then it got too popular.
-Now I just like it ironically.
+> As an early adopter, I ironically liked Blot're to appear cool.
+But then that got too popular.
+Now I just like it meta ironically.

 So try Blot’re today, you’ll never look back.